PunchThrough/node-red-contrib-bean/README.md

 ## History

+- 0.4.3 : Temporary fix to prevent bean nodes from hanging at "searching...".
+This will be resolved once ble-bean dependancy is updated to use the latest nobleDevice dependancy.
 - 0.4.2 : Bug fix for a crash caused by node interaction during "connecting" state
 - 0.4.1 : Aesthetic changes to node appearance
 - 0.4.0 : Scratch characteristic nodes